 You will find an accessible pathway along the river, picnic, and BBQ facilities, and there is a saltwater pool in the Bellingen River enclosed by deck and netting and accessed via steps with handrails down the steep river bank so not suitable for those needing wheelchair access.

 The toilet block at the river park has accessible access although is an older building so might not suit some visitors.

 On the North Beach side of Mylestom, there is an accessible ocean viewing platform to view the surf from.

 Waterfall Way came across its name for good reason!
 The road from Bellingen to Armidale has the most spectacular waterfalls in the country and Dangar Falls are now more accessible than ever.

 Located 45 minutes from Urunga, the 30m Dangar Falls are located just five minutes from the township of Dorrigo and have recently received an upgrade with a large new viewing platform and more accessible amenities and a new playground area.

-There is a keyed toilet with wheelchair-accessible paths, small children's play area, and a selection of picnic tables to enjoy.
+There is a keyed toilet with wheelchair-accessible paths, and a selection of picnic tables to enjoy.